 Request for statistics on allegations of assault by Corrections staff

-Requirements of Operations Manual meant source information to answer request should be held—manual compilation is not creation—s 18(g) does not apply—unreasonable to rely on s 18(f) when the fundamental difficulty in providing the information was down to the Department’s own administrative lapses
+Section 18(g) OIA did not apply—requirements of Operations Manual meant source information to answer request should be held—manual compilation is not creation—s 18(f) did not apply—collation or research not substantial—unreasonable to rely on s 18(f) when the fundamental difficulty in providing the information was down to the Department’s own administrative lapses—s 9(2)(a) did not apply—information was not personal information about an identifiable individual

 A requester sought statistics on allegations of assault by Corrections staff.
 The Department of Corrections responded that this information was not centrally held, but stored on individual files, and did not exist in a form that could be readily supplied.
-The request was refused under sections 9(2)(a) (privacy), 18(g) (information not held) and 18(f) (substantial collation or research).
+The request was refused under sections 9(2)(a) (privacy), 18(g) (information not held) and 18(f) (substantial collation or research) of the Official Information Act (OIA).
 The requester complained to the Ombudsman.

 The Chief Ombudsman noted that under the Prison Operations Manual all allegations of staff assault are required to be notified, using IR.07.Form.01, to the Corrections Services Helpdesk, which in turn notifies all relevant persons, including the Inspector of Corrections.
 Therefore, it seemed that the source information to answer the request should be held by the Department, albeit not in a centralised location.
 What was required was essentially retrieval of existing data, not creation of new data.